-The employee may terminate the contract at any time by observing the notice period of 30 or 60 days depending on the term of service.
+The employee may terminate the contract at any time by observing the notice period of 30 or 60 days depending on the longevity of the contract.
 The employer may not terminate the contract unless subjective or objective reasons are applicable.